-For several years now I have been helping out with St John's Players, a drama group based in Fulbourn, Cambridgeshire.
-I started just visiting the plays, invited by my friends Mark and Barbara who were long-time attendees, and then having read one of the "come help us" notices, I thought it might be interesting to have a go.
+For about 10 years from 2005's "And Then There Were None" I helped out with St John's Players, a drama group based in Fulbourn, Cambridgeshire.
+I started just visiting the plays, invited by my friends Mark and Barbara Ashton who were long-time attendees.
+Then, having read one of the "come help us" notices at the 2004 production of Wilde's "The Picture of Dorian Gray", I thought it might be interesting to have a go.

-I have on several occasions been asked about taking part on-stage, but have always refused to date; I'm happier behind (or indeed in front!) of the stage.
+On several occasions I was asked about taking part on-stage, but always refused to date; I'm happier behind (or indeed in front!) of the stage.
 My resolve did waver once...
 I asked whether I could have a walk-on part in one of the pantos, which was agreed to, but in the end I chickened out!

 In 2007 I joined the committee as social secretary, and so for the 60th Anniversary of the group in early 2008 I helped organise our birthday party, which included a raffle, a quiz on past props, a slideshow of photos, a buffet lunch, a leaflet of members recollections, and various other mementos.
 We invited as many of the past members of the group as we could find and many old acquaintances were renewed that day.
 To gauge numbers and cover meal costs, we issued tickets which I designed - a scan of one is shown here.